henrikarro/uu/1DL450/assignment1/README.txt

 I don't understand this problem, but I hope you can find a way to run the tests, for example using "c(bughunt, [export_all])".

+There is a helper function, bughunt:run_tests/0, that checks all the 50 implementations.
+It shows that implementations 27, 35, 37 and 39 are correct, while the other 46 implementations are flawed.

+Personally, I think the four 'correct' implementations actually are not correct, since they allow an expression with non-integer vectors like '[foo]'. :-)